KainNhantumbo/maron-themes/README.md

 Also, you can install this awesome theme pack through the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=KainNhantumbo.maron-themes).

-> This project is currently receiving weekly updates and patches so you don't really want to miss out!
+> This project is currently receiving updates and patches so you don't really want to miss out!

 > 🪁 **Just a slice of 28 colorful theme flavors!
 I bet you will like it.**